Doreen Gorsky: Media career

-In 1953, she was appointed to the newly created post of Editor of Women's Television Programmes at the BBC.
+In 1953, she was appointed to the newly created post of Editor of Women's Television Programmes at the BBC, working under her maiden name of Miss Doreen Stephens.
 In 1963, she became head of family programmes, and one of the first women to hold an executive position in the corporation.
-She spearheaded programmes which introduced cookery personality Fanny Cradock and keep-fit expert Eileen Fowler to viewers, as well as bringing in Play School and Dougal in The Magic Roundabout for children.
+She developed programmes which introduced cookery personality Fanny Cradock and keep-fit expert Eileen Fowler to viewers, as well as bringing in Play School and The Magic Roundabout for children.
+In 1960, she recruited McDonald Hobley – who had been an announcer and presenter in the early years of BBC Television, but left to join an ITV rival – to present programmes intended for women in the early afternoons.

 She was persuaded to join London Weekend Television by David Frost, along with her BBC junior Joy Whitby, at the future ITV contractor's beginnings in 1967, and the two women were appointed to run the children's programmes department, although Stephens resigned after only two years when the company ran into difficulties.
-Before departing Stephens (with Whitby) commissioned Catweazle (1970–71).
+Before departing, Stephens (with Whitby) commissioned Catweazle (1970–71).

 Liberal party again

 In 1969, she returned to active involvement when Jeremy Thorpe got her to take over from Pratap Chitnis as head of the Liberal Party Organisation.
 However, due to the lack of funds in the Liberal party, she agreed to work unpaid.
 Her work involved preparing the party for the next general election which took place in 1970.
 During the election, she took over responsibility for the party's three election broadcasts for television.